secretstartups/handbook/content/handbook/communication/_index.md

 1. When specifying measurements, please include both Metric and Imperial equivalents.
 1. When mentioning currency amounts that team members may need to convert to their local currency (e.g. benefits, expenses, or bonuses), link those amounts to our [Exchange Rates](/handbook/total-rewards/compensation/#exchange-rates) section (e.g. [500 USD](/handbook/total-rewards/compensation/#exchange-rates)).
 1. Monetary amounts shouldn't have one digit, so prefer $19.90 to $19.9.
-1. Although we're a San Francisco based company, we're also an internationally diverse one.
-Please do not refer to team members outside the US as "international".
+1. GitLab is an internationally diverse company.
+US-based team members should not refer to team members outside the US as "international".
 Instead, use "non-US".
 Please also avoid the use of "offshore/overseas" to refer to non-American continents.
 1. If you have multiple points in a comment or email, please number them.
 Numbered lists are easier to reference during a discussion over bulleted lists.
 1. When you reference an issue, merge request, comment, commit, page, doc, etc. and you have the URL available, please include it.
 1. In making URLs, always prefer hyphens to underscores, and always use lowercase.